Suraj-Mittal/Suraj-Mittal/README.md

 - 👋 Hi, I’m @Suraj-Mittal
-- 👀 I’m interested in Full Stack Development
+- 👀 I’m interested in Web and Mobile Application
+- 🔭 Exploring various domains of Computer Science and Engineerig: Machine Learning, Systems Design and DevOps
+- 🎓 Graduating this year in Computer Science program
-- 🌱 I’m currently learning Java and C++
+- 🌱 I’m currently learning Javascipt for a personal project
 - 📫 How to reach me gmail: surajmittal105@gmail.com, LinkedIn: https://www.linkedin.com/in/surajmittal/

 <!---